• Skip to primary navigation

 The RCD – Residual Current Device

-An RCD is a similar protective device which is different to an MCB in two ways.
+An RCD is a similar protective device to an MCB, however it has some more in-built safety features.
 Firstly it is connected to both the live and neutral wires in the consumer unit making it a double pole switch, whereas the MCB is only connected to the live side of the circuit.

-Secondly, rather than just detecting an overload of current, it detects the fault which causes the overload.
+Secondly, rather than just detecting an overload of current, it also detects earth faults and residual current issues, essentially the fault which causes the overload.

 RCD - Residual Current Device